andrewthederp/Command-Prompt-2.0/README.md

 window.run(main)
 ~~~
+More examples can be found in the examples folder

 # Contributing
 We welcome contributions to this project, and we appreciate your help improving it!
 If you would like to contribute, please follow these steps: